joelkuiper/PathoLens/README.md

 to a new location (e.g. `configs/pipeline.local.toml`) and update the paths to match your
 environment:

-- `[Paths]` points at the ClinVar TSV, GRCh38 FASTA, GO embeddings archive, and the destination artifacts directory.
+- `[Paths]` points at the ClinVar TSV, GRCh38 FASTA, and the destination artifacts directory.
 - `[DNA]` controls nucleotide-transformer windowing/encoding and cache overwrite flags.
 - `[Protein]` enables the optional VEP → ESM2 pathway and includes Docker/cache settings.
-- `[GO]` toggles GO embedding normalisation.
 - `[Train]` reserves knobs for classical ML experiments (unused in the current pipeline).
 - `[LLM]` configures the Qwen LoRA fine-tune.
 - `[Run]` controls manifest writing and global overrides (e.g. forcing split regeneration).